AlexeiSmirnov84/Disaster-respons/README.md

 Maybe someday it will help to somebody.

+### Installation
+1. Copy all file to folder on your PC
+2. Install all required software like Anaconda
+3. Follow the steps in Instructions section

 ### Instructions
 1. Run the following commands in the project's root directory to set up your database and model.